What is a Chequing Account?

 What is a chequing account?

-A chequing account is the most basic transactional bank account offered by banks, credit unions and small lenders.
+A chequing account (or checking account if you're American) is the most basic transactional bank account offered by banks, credit unions and small lenders.
 Chequing accounts are typically meant to serve as a transactions account.
 For example, most people have their paycheques from work deposited into a chequing account, then pay for purchases, services and their credit card bills with the money that's in there.

 The money in your chequing account is usually your most liquid asset, as it can be withdrawn at anytime without penalty1 .
 In exchange for that liquidity, chequing accounts usually offer little-to-no deposit interest.
 In Canada, any amount you deposit up to $100,000 is protected by CDIC insurance.